Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 #8\.
 Input file formats

+When working with the raster data type, resistance grids can be in a number of raster formats depending on whether or not you are using the ArcGIS toolbox.
+Focal node, source, and ground files can be either raster or text list format.
+When working with networks, text lists are used.

 ##ESRI Raster formats (when using the Circuitscape for ArcGIS Toolbox)

-When using the Circuitscape for ArcGIS Toolbox, you can use ESRI grids, raster file geodatabases, and other raster formats supported by ArcGIS.
+When using the Circuitscape for ArcGIS Toolbox, you can use ESRI grids, raster file geodatabases, ASCII rasters, and other raster formats supported by ArcGIS.
 It's a good idea to have your input files in the same projection.
 The toolbox includes a utility to convert vector focal node files to raster, and to put all input files in one projection with the same raster extent.

-##ASCII raster format
+##ASCII raster format (when using standalone user interface or calling directly).

 When using the stand-alone Circuitscape interface, raster input maps should be stored in Arc/Info ASCII grid format, as exported by standard GIS packages